taruen/apertiumpp/README.md

 * reducing the code which developers have to maintain in a typical Apertium 3.0 monolingual or bilingual package.

-> Hence two pluses in the name of the project...

-The project, in its spirit and aims is similar to the [Apertium project](https://www.apertium.org), and can be considered its spinoff, with two additions:
+The project, in its spirit and aims is similar to the [Apertium project](https://www.apertium.org), and can be considered its spinoff, with two additions \(hence two pluses in the name of the project...\):

 * for each language, we will maintain a corpus of sharable texts, parallel or comparable to corpora for other languages